 It would appear that you have a conveyancing lawyer already.
 What do they say?
 You should check with your lawyer before you do anything.
 It is very possible that once the local authority has been informed of a potential issue it cannot be insured against (a bit like being diagnosed with a serious illness and then taking out life insurance to cover that same illness)

-I'm buying my first flat in Easthampstead with the aid of help to buy.
-The builders would not move on the amount so I negotiated five thousand pounds worth of additionals instead.
-The sale representative advised me not inform my lawyer about the extras as it may put at risk my loan with the lender.
+I am purchasing a new build house in Easthampstead with the aid of help to buy.
+The sellers refused to move on the price so I negotiated five thousand pounds worth of fixtures and fittings instead.
+The house builders rep advised me not inform my lawyer about the side-deal as it may affect my mortgage with the bank.
 Should I keep quiet?.

 Lenders have different policies on incentives.
 Some accept none at all, cash or physical, while others will accept cash incentives up to 5%.

 Hard to understand why the representative of a builder would be suggesting you withold information from a solicitor when all this will be clearly visible on forms the builder has to supply to its solicitor, the buyer's solicitor and the surveyor.

 I am a couple of weeks into a freehold purchase having been recommend to a firm by the estate agent to do our conveyancing in Easthampstead.
 I am am starting to be frustrated with the level of service.
 Can you you assist me in finding new conveyancers?